Youth of the Nation Conference

 Youth of the Nation was an annual Christian Youth Conference held for 15 years in Wanganui, New Zealand.
 Unlike many other Christian conferences, YOTN was not held by one specific church or denomination.
 Youth of the Nation conferences and events were hosted by The Youth Of The Nation Trust in collaboration with other churches from around New Zealand.
 For the first 8 years the conferences were hosted by the Wanganui Christian Youth Workers collective, a group of Christian youth pastors & workers from different denominations & churches across the city of Wanganui.
 This collective included representatives from Anglican, Apostolic, Assemblies of God, Baptist, Open Brethren, Catholic, Incedo, Presbyterian, Christian Outreach Centre—now known as International Network of Churches—, Elim, Salvation Army, & non-denominational.
 From 2012 until 2018, the YOTN Trust partnered with churches, not only in Wanganui, but from across New Zealand to host events in different cities.

 Introduction

 Youth of the Nation (YOTN) aimed to encourage and empower Christian young people to pursue Jesus Christ with a zeal that will impact their generation.
-As an event, the goal was to provide a 3-4 day event that was affordable for more New Zealand young people, while maintaining the standards & excellence of some of the leading national conferences.
+As an event, the goal was to provide a 3-4 day event that was affordable for more New Zealand young people.

 The vision to hold YOTN came from Wanganui A/G youth pastor, Ben Hoyle.
 In 2003, Ben approached the local city youth workers to hold the conference as a city.
 He recognised that for one church to put on such a large event was too much, and that together the city could pull its resources and achieve the goal.
 With many of the city youth workers on board, plans were made to hold the very first conference in July 2004.

 Each year YOTN gained momentum seeing attendance grow and more young people leave excited about their faith.